willtim/Atavachron/README.md

 A list of all the Amazon regional endpoints can be found [here](https://docs.aws.amazon.com/general/latest/gr/rande.html).
 Ideally, AWS credentials should be provided in an INI-file located at `~/.aws/credentials`, currently it is only the default profile that is used.
 The format of this file is documented [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
 Alternatively, the environment variables
 `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` can be used, these are documented [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).

+### Getting help

+A list of the available commands can be obtained by using the `--help` switch.
+The usage for a particular command can be obtained by invoking the command without any switches.

 ## Repository structure